 ATSC manages a broad portfolio of government contract vehicles to provide our clients with fast, flexible channels to access the full range the products and services we offer.
-ATSC has a number of Indefinite Delivery, Indefinite Quantity
+In addition to membership in several Other Transaction Authority (OTA) programs, ATSC is actively performing on a number of Indefinite Delivery, Indefinite Quantity

 (IDIQ) contracts that can be utilized by our partners and teammates to support support a broad range of missions.
 ATSC’s past performance with the federal government and these flexible contracting arrangements provide us with the ability to meet any customer requirement and deliver to them best solutions for missions across the world.

 ATSC currently holds a seat as a prime contractor on the following United States Government Multiple Award Contract Vehicles:

 force protection site security system solutions (FPS 4) - us air force